kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ Thanks to an incredible experimentation team at Lyft, we have a dashboard for every experiment that looks something like this

 ^ Stat, change with conf. interval, chart to visualize the impact

+^ who knew you could increase sign ups by 1.5% just by changing the button color!

 ^ Then you monitor the metrics...